Shivam6209/soft-jelly-7030/README.md

 - Select a suitable appointment slot based on service provider availability.
 - Book the appointment without waiting for confirmation.
 - Cancel the appointment.
-- Provide feedback and ratings for service providers and the overall appointment experience.
 - Log out from the customer account.

 ### For Service Providers: